softprops/typed-lambda/README.md

 Run code without thinking about servers.
 Write code without guessing types.

+🚧 The provided definitions are currently under construction 🚧

 ## 🤔 why

 Though there are [scattered samples of AWS Lambda events](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html) provided by AWS there exist to formal schema describing them.
 This repository is a a collection of JSON schema documents organized by lambda trigger source that describe event structural types.